Topologies on the future causal completion: The topology

-{\bf Remark:} So $\tau_+$ applied to a causally continuous spacetime recovers the manifold topology, and the functor $F_+$ is marginal.
-Moreover, synopsis of Th. \ref{TFAE} and Th. \ref{recovering} reveals that {\em $F_+$ projects the category $W$ of well-behaved past-full causally continuous chr. spaces to its subcategory $WF$ of well-behaved past-full future-compact chr. spaces.}
+{\bf Remark:} So $\tau_+$ applied to a causally continuous spacetime recovers the manifold topology.
+Moreover, Theorem \ref{recovering} allows to define a functor $F_+ = (IP^+, \tau_+)$ from the category $CW$ of causally continuous well-behaved past-full chr. spaces to itself, and $F_+$ is marginal by definition.

-{\bf Remark.} The result might be puzzling at a first sight, considering that, as soon as $X$ is causally continuous, $i_X$ is a homeomorphism and $IP(X)$ is causally simple, but we have to keep in mind that $\leq_X \subsetneq (i_X, i_X)^{-1} (\leq_{IP(X)})$ (see Example in Sec. \ref{IP}).
+Furthermore, the theorem implies that $\tau_+$ is second-countable on $P(X), IP^+(X)$ and $IP(X)$ for $X$ well-behaved (for $X$ spacetime this is in Th.
+5.2. (ii) of \cite{FHS1}), as metrizable and sigma-compact topological spaces are second countable (compact metric spaces are second countable, and a countable union of countable sets is countable).